mozilla/gecko-dev/toolkit/components/telemetry/docs/collection/events.rst

   Services.telemetry.setEventRecordingEnabled(category, enabled);

-Event recording is currently disabled by default for events registered in Events.yaml.
+Event recording is currently enabled by default for events registered in Events.yaml.
-Dynamically-registered events (those registered using ``registerEvents()``) are enabled by default, and cannot be disabled.
+Dynamically-registered events (those registered using ``registerEvents()``) cannot be disabled.
 Privileged add-ons and Firefox code can enable & disable recording events for specific categories using this function.

 Example:

 .. code-block:: js

-  Services.telemetry.setEventRecordingEnabled("ui", true);
-  // ... now events in the "ui" category will be recorded.
   Services.telemetry.setEventRecordingEnabled("ui", false);
   // ... now "ui" events will not be recorded anymore.